NineCastleVon/daegu-ai-school-web/README.md

 # daegu-ai-school-web
-May 17th, make introduce cafe hmtl
+May 17th, I made an introduction page for the cafe on May 17th